 The Chicks, Poults and Ducklings

-At three weeks of age the chicks are fully feathered and ready to go out to pasture or "the range."
+At 3 weeks of age, the chicks are fully feathered and ready to go out to pasture or "the range."
 One of the key things that facilitates this move is having our sons climb into the brooder pen and hand us the chicks so they can be placed in a crate.
 After this we take them to a pen in the pasture.
-The poults remain in the brooder for up to five weeks, as it takes them longer to fully feather.
+The poults (baby turkeys) remain in the brooder for up to 5 weeks, as it takes them longer to fully feather.

 The chicken pen is a basic structure, 10’ x 12’ x 2’ high.
 Three-quarters of it is covered on top with metal siding and half of the pen is covered on the sides.
-The rest has "poultry netting" or "chicken wire."
-This pen allows plenty of sunlight and fresh air but provides protection from the hot sun, cold winds and driving rain.
+The rest has poultry netting or chicken wire.
+This pen allows plenty of sunlight and fresh air but provides protection from the hot sun, cold winds, driving rain and predators.
 Being bottomless, the pen provides full access to the pasture for the chickens.

 You are what you eat.

 You get what you pay for.